Phnom Penh Cambodia Travel Guide

 Seek and support initiatives that benefit local communities directly.
 Visiting Koh Dach (Silk Island) and engaging with weavers is one example.

-Do not give money or gifts to begging children, since this can perpetuate begging.
+Do not give money or gifts to begging children, because this can perpetuate begging.
 Instead, support reputable, registered NGOs working with children.
 Avoid visiting orphanages or volunteering without proper vetting and long-term commitment, as some exploit children for tourist donations.